gabrielaortiz6/refactor-challenge1/README.md

 ### Technical Acceptance Criteria: **40%**
 Satisfies all of the preceding acceptance criteria plus the following code improvements:

 * Application's links all function correctly.
+DONE

 * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+ALMOST DONE

 * Application's CSS file is properly commented.
+ALMOST DONE
  _____

 ### Deployment: **32%**